CrowStudio/Escape-The-Werehouse-/README.md

 # Escape The Werehouse!
-My first Python game using graphics
+My first Python game using graphics.<br>
 It's a Sokoban-ish game style.

 I have created my game with help of the PyGame framework.